hswind4/IAMReX/Docs/IAMReX_documentation/source/Results.rst

     The schematic of the flow passing through the spherical particles

 We validate the accuracy and efficacy of our adaptive solver by simulating a spherical particle in uniform flow with different particle Reynolds numbers :cite:`schiller1933uber,zhu2022particle`.
-The diameter of the particle is :math:`D_p = 1`, the computational domain is :math:`L_x \times L_y \times L_z = 20D_p \times 10D_p \times 10D_p`, the distance of the particle from the inlet is :math:`d = 5D_p` and located in the center of the yz plane.
-The inlet and outlet boundaries are applied in the x direction and the inlet velocity :math:`U` is :math:`1m/s`.
-Both y and z directions are periodic boundaries.
+The diameter of the particle is :math:`D_p = 1`, the computational domain is :math:`L_x \times L_y \times L_z = 20D_p \times 10D_p \times 10D_p`, the distance of the particle from the inlet is :math:`d = 5D_p` and located in the center of the :math:`yz` plane.
+The inlet and outlet boundaries are applied in the :math:`x` direction and the inlet velocity :math:`U` is :math:`1m/s`.
+Both :math:`y` and :math:`z` directions are periodic boundaries.

 .. _figFPSR_ref: